Short-handed Florida outlasts Virginia Tech in NCAA opener

 Payne was ejected from the SEC Tournament quarterfinals early in the second half for a flagrant-2 foul against Tennessee’s John Fulkerson.
 Fulkerson suffered a concussion and facial fracture and is uncertain for Tennessee’s opener against Oregon State.

-Payne started eight of 23 games and averaged 3.7 points, but the school said he would not play Friday as a coach’s decision.
+Payne started eight of 23 games and averaged 3.7 points.
+White declined to say if he will allow Payne to play in the second round.

+“It was the right thing to do.
+That’s it.
+Omar handled it like a champ.
+Omar’s very remorseful,” White said.

 HINKLE’S LIGHT